wbcsd/data-exchange-protocol/decisions/log/0032-cross-sectoral-standards.md

 * Per discussions with TfS and CX, initiatives are aligned to the proposal listed and have a (slight) preference for Proposal 1 (i.e. extensible list and exclusion of "other" option)
 * Per discussions with SINE, addition of "other" as an option significantly increases complexity of specification with doubtable value, therefore we are proceeding with proposal of extensible list without the option of "other"
 * Goal is to reach alignment with initiatives on proposal and raise to Tech WG May 15
+* May 3, 2024: Updated proposal to remove PAS 2050 (Publicly Available Specification (PAS) 2050), which per initiative alignment PAS is outdated and and not maintained, apparently it is mostly in the UK (with Carbon Trust).
+So in principal it could be added but not recommended

 ## Context